wxwern/cs2103t-tp/docs/UserGuide.md

 ### Large information sections

 <div markdown="block" class="alert alert-info">
-This is a blue box.
+:bulb: This is a blue box.
 It can be used for additional tips or more useful information.
 </div>

 <div markdown="block" class="alert alert-warning">
-This is a warning box.
+:warning: This is a warning box.
 It can be used to give more details on the warnings and limitations of features.
 </div>

 ### Block for entering commands

-` ` denotes a command or a part of a command that can be entered in Jobby.
+<code> </code> denotes a command or a part of a command that can be entered in Jobby.
 For example, `add --org` is a command. `add` is also part of a command.

 --------------------------------------------------------------------------------------------------------------------
 ## Navigating the Interface